Lower School Handbook

 Direct phone line: 651-748-5571

-- Location: Cafeteria for check in, Kreischer Gym for Panther Club
+- Location: Cafeteria for check in, Room 150 for Panther Club

 AM Panther Club

-Age of Students we serve: KG through 4th grade
+Age of Students we serve: Kindergarten through 4th grade

 Lower School Staff/Child Ratio is 1:15.

-Children who arrive at school between 7 and 7:50 a.m. are required to join a.m.
-Panther Club, which is located in the Kreischer Gym.
-There is no charge for children who arrive after 7:50 a.m.
+Children who arrive at school between 7 and 7:50 AM are required to join AM Panther Club, which is located in room 150.
+There is no charge for children who arrive after 7:50 AM.
 Panther Club is a safe and relaxing way to start the school day.
-Caring Staff supervise while children study, read, or engage in free play or crafts.
-KG - 4th grade children are dismissed to their classes at 8:00 a.m.
+Caring staff supervise while children study, read, or engage in free play or crafts.
+Students are dismissed to their classes at 8 AM.

 PM Panther Club

-Age of Students we serve: KG through 4th Grade (Kreischer Gym)
+Age of Students we serve: Kindergarten through 4th Grade

 Lower School Program capacity: Up to 70 children.
 Staff/Child ratio is 1:15.

-Extended Day (Panther Club) Information for LS Panther Club is a safe and nurturing after school program in which children are allowed choices in play areas, arts and crafts, large muscle activity, as well as quiet study time and homework assistance if needed.
+Panther Club is a safe and nurturing after school program in which children are allowed choices in play areas, arts and crafts, large muscle activity, as well as quiet study time and homework assistance if needed.
 Panther Club often facilitates special cooking projects or science experiments as well as special interest clubs and groups.
+Panther Club offers one fresh and healthy snack at 3 PM, provided by Sage Dining.

 Daily Sign-up for After School Panther Club